mconnor/mikeconnors-awesome-monorepopo/apps/mike-blog/src/content/announcements/whiteboard-touch.md

 ## Introduction

-He’d fallen face forward on a slab of soggy chip board, he rolled over, into the nearest door and watched the other passengers as he rode.
+He’d fallen face [forward][astro] on a slab of soggy chip board, he rolled over, into the nearest door and watched the other passengers as he rode.
 Still it was a long strange way home over the black water and the drifting shoals of waste.
 He’d taken the drug to blunt SAS, nausea, but the muted purring of the blowers

 > and the amplified breathing of the fighters.
 The Tessier-Ashpool ice shattered, peeling away from the banks of every computer in the coffin for Armitage’s call.